Cameron King (footballer)

-Cameron Mark King (born 10 September 1995) is a footballer who last played as a midfielder for King's Lynn.
-Born in England, King represents Scotland internationally.
+Cameron Mark King (born 10 September 1995) is a semi-professional footballer who plays as a midfielder for Eastern Counties Premier Division side Thetford Town.
+Born in England, King represented Scotland internationally at youth level.

 Club career

 King joined Norwich City's youth system at the age of eight.
 King made his senior début for Norwich City on 23 September 2014 in the League Cup in a 1–0 away loss to Shrewsbury Town.

 In 2016 King and Norwich mutually agreed to end his contract early, in order for him to receive medical care for persistent migraines.
 After seeing a specialist, King returned to football with Thetford Town, where he scored 16 goals in 45 appearances in all competitions.
 King joined League of Ireland Premier Division side Shamrock Rovers on 14 August 2017.

 On 24 August 2020, King re-signed for National League side Kings Lynn.
 King was released by the club following relegation at the end of the 2021–22 season.

+He rejoined former club Thetford Town in June 2022, before extending his contract in May 2023 despite interest from teams in higher divisions.